Accenture/mercury/guides/APPENDIX-I.md

 SimpleObjectMapper camelCaseMapper = SimpleMapper.getInstance().getCamelCaseMapper();
 ```

-# trace.http.header
+# The trace.http.header parameter

-The `trace.http.header` sets the HTTP header for trace ID.
-When configured with more than one label, the system will
+The `trace.http.header` parameter sets the HTTP header for trace ID.
+When configured with more than one label,
-retrieve trace ID from the corresponding HTTP header and propagate it through the transaction that may be served by
+the system will retrieve trace ID from the corresponding HTTP header and propagate it through the transaction
-multiple services.
+that may be served by multiple services.

-If trace ID is presented in a HTTP request, the system will use the same label to set HTTP response traceId header.
+If trace ID is presented in an HTTP request, the system will use the same label to set HTTP response traceId header.

 ```text
 X-Trace-Id: a9a4e1ec-1663-4c52-b4c3-7b34b3e33697